BeagleBone Black UARTs

 Hardware Flow Control is on by default and should be turned off.

 That’s it.
 You should now be seeing the login screen of the other BeagleBone Black:

 Welcome to minicom 2.5 OPTIONS: I18n Compiled on Dec 7 2011, 12:04:29.
 Port /dev/ttyO4 Press CTRL-A Z for help on special keys Ubuntu 12.04.2 LTS ubuntu-armhf ttyO0 ubuntu-armhf login:

 Serial UART Device Tree Overlay Files

 The most difficult part was figuring out how to build the device tree overlay files.
-I will point out that I did use the unmodified device tree compiler available in the Ubuntu packages
+To build the overlay, use the unmodified device tree compiler available in the Ubuntu packages (

 Copy the following .dtbo overlay files to the